iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

     Note that [PHP-Debug's GitHub page](https://github.atom.io/packages/php-debug) has example `php.ini` settings for Xdebug 2.
 Ignore these.
 We'll be using Xdebug 3 because it is compatible with PHP 8.1 (more on this below)

 1. Configure PHP-Debug settings.
     1. Path mappings.
-Drupal programs are in subfolders of `/var/www/drupal/web` of the guest-remote VM whereas I am editing them in the host-local subdirectories of `/Users/iainhouston/bradford-abbas.uk/web` and so the Atom PHP-Debug path mapping is a JSON expression
+Drupal programs are in subfolders of `/var/www/drupal/web` of the guest-remote VM whereas I am editing them in the host-local subdirectories of `/Users/iainhouston/bradford-abbas.uk/web` and so the Atom PHP-Debug path mapping is a JSON dictionary expression

         ```json
-        {{"remote":"/var/www/drupal/web","local":"/Users/iainhouston/bradford-abbas.uk/web"}]
+        [{"remote":"/var/www/drupal/web","local":"/Users/iainhouston/bradford-abbas.uk/web"}]
         ```

-        ```jinja2
-        a={{ a variable}}
-        ```
+    1. Port

+        The default Xdebug 3 is 9003 but I set mine to 9000 on the remote and left PHP-Debug's default 9000 on the client.

-    1. Next item
+     1. IDE Key.

-        Some text
+        In Xdebug 3 this is just another *trigger*.
+In any case I set PHP-Debug's IDE key as `xdebug-atom` and will specify this as the trigger on the remote VM.

         ```jinja2
         a={{ a variable }}